LeToNode/Play2.0-CN-doc/scalaGuide/ScalaActionsComposition.md

 Let's take a first simple example of a logging decorator: we want to log each call to this action.

-The first way it to not define our own Action, but just provide an helper method building an standard Action:
+The first way is to not define our own Action, but just to provide a helper method building a standard Action:

 ```
 def LoggingAction(f: Request[AnyContent] => Result): Action[AnyContent] = {